BEdazheng/19_projects/lemin/README.md

 # How to use it:

-clone the repo.
+Clone the repo.
-go inside the repo.
+Go inside the repo (the program is already executed but you can make re if you want).

-(the program is already executed but you can make re if you want). cat text_file &#124; ./lem-in.
+cat text_file &#124; ./lem-in.

 To see the visualisation you have to put the output in a file called 'solution' like: